danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-megatron-diagrammed.md

 So by parallelizing along the `num_heads` dimension, we will have the same shaped output activation on multiple devices, each containing only *partial* results.
 Therefore, we need to all-reduce to aggregate the results (i.e., the updates to our tokens' positions in embedding space as dictated by the aggregated updates present in the attention head outputs).

 ...and that's it!
-To recape:
+To recap:

 - In the attention layer forward pass, we do only one all-reduce in the forward pass, at the end of the attention layer.
 This becomes an identity operator (no-op) in the backward pass.
 - In the attention layer forward pass, our input activations are not sharded, so this becomes an all-reduce in the backward pass, for the same reasons as described in the MLP section.